[ an-ti-ki-theer-uh; Greek ahn-dee-kee-thee-rah ]

 / ˌæn tɪ kɪˈθɪər ə; Greek ˌɑn diˈki θi rɑ /

-an island in the E Mediterranean, NW of Crete: archaeological site.
+an island in the eastern Mediterranean, northwest of Crete: archaeological site.
 8½ sq. mi.
 (22 sq. km).

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021

-Example sentences from the Web for antikythera
+Example sentences from the Web for Antikythera

 The teeth are shaped like equilateral triangles and square shanks are used, exactly as with the Antikythera machine.On the Origin of Clockwork, Perpetual Motion Devices, and the Compass|Derek J. de Solla Price